news release Akron Art Museum Showcases Artist Nick Cave’s Dazzling Mixed-media Artworks

 Supported in part by the National Endowment for the Arts.

-Its presentation in Akron is made possible through the generous support of the John S. and James L. Knight Foundation, Ohio Arts Council, The Tom and Marilyn Merryweather Fund, Akron Reimagining the Civic Commons, and The Lehner Family Foundation.
+Its presentation in Akron is made possible through the generous support of the John S. and James L. Knight Foundation, Ohio Arts Council, The Tom and Marilyn Merryweather Fund, Akron Civic Commons, and The Lehner Family Foundation.
 Additional support provided by Mr. and Mrs. Joseph Kanfer, the Akron Summit Convention and Visitors Bureau and the Hilton Garden Inn - Akron.
 Media sponsorship provided by Western Reserve PBS.